linrunner/tlp-doc/faq/ppd.rst

 Which of these tools will save you more power depends on your workload:

-* If the laptop is often running under medium or high load, such as video playback or compiling, using the `power-saver` profile in power-profiles-daemon may achieve similar savings to TLP.
+* If the laptop frequently runs under medium or high load, such as during video playback or compiling, using the `power-saver` profile with power-profiles-daemon can provide similar energy savings as TLP.
-* However, if the laptop is mostly idle or running with low load, such as text editing or browsing, TLP offers advantages over power-profiles-daemon.
+* However, TLP offers advantages over power-profiles daemon when the laptop is idle, such as during periods of no user input or low load operations like text editing or browsing.

 Note that TLP's default settings do not enable `PLATFORM_PROFILE_ON_AC/BAT` and `CPU_BOOST_ON_AC/BAT`.
 To achieve truly comparable results, these settings